-1. Always focus on what you want rather than what you don’t want.
+1. Positive thinking is all about focusing on what you want, not on what you don’t want.

 2. Know that every problem comes with a lesson.

-5. Know that there is a reason for everything
+6. Know that there Is a reason for everything.

 8. Learn to be present in everything you do.

-When you become present and really engaged in the now, your whole life will become so much easier and you will realize how your problems will start to disappear, little by little.
-If you get too caught up in your mind, if you think too much about what happened in the past and about what may happen in the future, you will create a great deal of pain and suffering, and the energy you will generate will be toxic, not only for yourself, but also for those around you, because you see, energy is contagious.
+If you get too caught up in your mind, if you think too much about what happened in the past and what may happen in the future, chances are that you will create a great deal of pain and suffering.
+And the energy you will generate (which by the way, is contagious) will be a toxic and damaging one – for yourself and those you love.